 Seafood Menu at Warung Strawberry

 The safer option from frog meat would be the prawns, also dipped into the same chili sauce.
-Seafood also Warung Strawberry specialty.
+Seafood is also Warung Strawberry specialty.
 Pick from any fish, prawns, calamari, and other sea products customers like.
 The owner will happily cook it on the spot into a hearty and tasty meal.

 Warung Strawberry itself is quite legendary in the Kuta Night market.
 Its owner, the couple Mr. Made and Mrs. Ketut, has been on business for 30+ years.
 Enjoy their hospitality, besides good food, this place is also known for its friendly service.